Tsunami evacuations ordered in South America, but worst risk appears to pass for US after huge quake

 “As you return home, still stay off the beach and stay out of the water,” said James Barros, administrator of the Hawaii Emergency Management Agency.

-In northern California, tsunami activity continued to build Wednesday morning with maximum confirmed heights along the coast of 3.6 feet (1.1 meters) in Crescent City.
+In northern California, tsunami activity continued Wednesday morning with waves of 3.6 feet (1.1 meters) in Crescent City, which has a history of tsunami disasters.

-The Oregon Department of Emergency Management said small tsunami waves were expected.

-“This is not a major tsunami, but dangerous currents and strong waves may pose a risk to those near the water,” the department said.

-Some regions received alerts warning of tsunami waves several feet high, which might not seem highly threatening to people unfamiliar with the risks.

-“You have to think of tsunamis more like storm surge during hurricanes and not big waves in the open ocean,” said Diego Melgar, director of Cascadia Region Earthquake Science Center at the University of Oregon.
+Even waves of just several feet high might pose a significant risk.

 “It might only be 3 feet, but it’s a wall of water that’s 3 feet and spans hundreds of miles.
-Three feet of water can easily inundate inland and flood a couple blocks inland from the beach.”
+Three feet of water can easily inundate inland and flood a couple blocks inland from the beach," said Diego Melgar, director of Cascadia Region Earthquake Science Center at the University of Oregon.

 Russian regions report limited damage

-A video released by a Russian media outlet showed a team of doctors at a cancer clinic on Kamchatka holding a patient and clutching medical equipment as the quake rocked an operating room, before continuing with surgery.
+A video released by a Russian media outlet showed a team of doctors at a cancer clinic on Kamchatka holding a patient and clutching medical equipment as the quake rocked an operating room.

-Authorities introduced a state of emergency on the sparsely populated nearby Kurils after the tsunami.
-They earlier reported that several waves flooded the fishing port of Severo-Kurilsk, the main city on the islands, and cut power supplies to the area.
+Authorities on the sparsely Kuril Islands reported several waves flooded the fishing port of Severo-Kurilsk, the main city on the islands, and cut power supplies to the area.
 The port’s mayor said no major damage was recorded.

-Authorities on Kamchatka peninsula canceled their warnings but said some risk of waves remains.

 Dozens in Japan find refuge on hilltops and on rooftops